Sherine

-Early life
+Early and personal life

-She was born on October 8, 1980, in Cairo, Egypt.
-She was born into a middle-class family, Her father is a decorator, and her mother, a housewife, and she has a brother and a sister.
+She was born on October 8, 1980, in Cairo, Egypt to a middle-class family.
+Her father is a decorator, and her mother, a housewife.
+She also has one brother and one sister.

+Sherine married a second time on April 12, 2018 in Cairo, Egypt to Hossam Habib, an Egyptian pop singer.
+The wedding was attended by immediate family members, the managers and organizers of the couple, including Sherine's daughters from her previous marriage to Egyptian composer, Mohamed Moustafa.
+Sherine and Hossam Habib divorced in 2021, but the pair remarried a year later.
+In December 2023, they divorced after their remarriage.
+In 2024, Sherine filed assault charges against her ex-husband Habib.

+Career

 As a child, Sherine's vocal talent was first discovered by her music teacher at school.
 At the age of nine, her teacher convinced her mother to take her to the Cairo Opera House to meet Selim Sahab, an Egyptian classical music conductor.
 She sang in front of him, and he liked her voice a lot.
 From the age of nine to the age of 12, she sang as a choral member at the Cairo Opera House, then she was given a chance to perform as a solo singer and had tremendous success.
 She kept singing at the Cairo Opera House while looking for a music producer to start her professional career.
 At the age of 18, she was introduced to Nasr Mahrous, a prominent starmaker, director and music producer, he liked her voice and decided to collaborate with her through the company, Free Music, where she met with Tamer Hosny, then a new talent seeking an opportunity too.
 Nasr Mahrous decided to make her debut as a joint album for both Tamer Hosny and Sherine included two duet songs showcasing them together.
 The album was released in September 2002, by the title Free Mix3 - Tamer & Sherine and was a big hit all across the entire Middle East and North Africa.
 The album sold more than 20 million copies across the whole Middle East and North Africa.

+Her song Sabry Aalil recently went viral on TikTok and later hit over 1000% on Spotify.